 Keep in mind that if you create a campaign like this, you might not get leads if you don’t have a compelling offer that resonates with your target market.
-On the image, make sure to have a button, describe what the offer is and create an image of the book, checklist or person.
+On the image, make sure to have a button, describe what the offer is, and create an image of the book, checklist, or person.
 Add these elements to your LinkedIn ad.

 A Successful LinkedIn Ad

-Keep in mind, it may take much testing and optimizing to get your ad right.
+It may take much testing and optimizing to get your ad right.
 If you don't get the results you want, make sure to ask yourself important questions before calling your campaign a fail, for example:

 - Are you targeting the right audience in your campaign settings?